 For more information, please see the Running For Fitness

 View Valentines parkrun in a larger map

-The course starts near the café, and continues south-west along the main path to the far end of the boating lake.
+The course starts near the Valentines Park Café, and continues south-west along the main path to the far end of the boating lake.
 After two anti-clockwise laps of the park, the course then returns along the north side of the boating lake, where it finishes at the same place as the start.

 Location of start

-The start is situated by the Valentines Park Café (in the south part of the park).
+The start is located near the Valentines Park Café on the north side of the boating lake, in the southern part of the park.